-Core Concepts of Rotation Design
+Core Concepts of Rotation and Term-Limit Design

 The concepts below define foundational terms used throughout the Framework and Rotation Logic pages.
 These definitions describe structural properties of eligibility design rather than normative judgments about particular institutions or actors.